singularityhub/singularity-python/README.md

         -h, --help            show this help message and exit --image IMAGE         full path to singularity image (for use with --package)
+        --docker2singularity DOCKER
+                              name of Docker image to export to Singularity (does not include runscript cmd)
         --outfolder OUTFOLDER
                               full path to folder for output, if not specified, will go to pwd